KTH/devops-course/contributions/course-automation/kalpet-andnil5/README.md

-# Course automation proposal: Verify PR submitted have Github id's and KTH ids matching students registered to the course
+# Course automation: Verify PR submitted have GitHub ids and KTH ids matching students registered to the course

 ## Members
 -----